 According to the regulations, the Designer shall certify . . . that the individual directly in charge of the (school building) project is certified in the MCPPO Program as administered by the Inspector General [See MSBA regulations at 963 CMR 2.12(6)] and the Owner's Project Manager shall certify . . . that the individual directly in charge of the (school building) project is certified in the MCPPO Program as administered by the Inspector General.
 [See MSBA regulations at 963 CMR 2.11(12)]

 The four-day certification course for school project designers and owner's project managers is offered several times during the year.
+The course concludes with an exam.
 The certification course is available only to the private sector.

 Private sector designers and OPMs are not eligible to receive MCPPO designations.
 Instead, private sector participants receive a certificate of training completion that is good for three years that must be submitted to an awarding authority and the MSBA to be eligible for participation on a state-assisted public school construction project.